-This feature allows the user to override the Boot priorities sequence in the Boot menu and immediately boot the system with another device specified by the user.
+This feature allows the user to override the boot priority sequence in the Boot submenu and immediately boot the system with another device specified by the user.
 This is a one-time override.

 Appendix A

 BIOS Error Beep Codes

 During the POST (Power-On Self-Test) routines, which are performed each time the system is powered on, errors may occur.